Annual Report 2025

-Each year, we write a report on how the Lord has been working among us during the previous year.
-Here’s the report for 2024 …
+Each year, we take a moment to look back on what God has been doing among us in the last twelve months.
+Here’s the report for 2025 …

 Pastor Robert Jeffery